 yum -y remove \*nvidia\*

-yum -y install nvidia-driver
+dnf -y install nvidia-driver nvidia-settings kernel-devel

-Specific package installations
+Specific driver installations

 For both Fedora and CentOS/RHEL distributions it’s possible to install additional packages and / or variant of the basic kernel modules.
 This paragraph contains some examples.
 Make sure you have the RPMFusion repository enabled if you plan to use akmod kernel modules on Fedora or EPEL if you plan to use DKMS modules on CentOS/RHEL.

-yum -y install nvidia-driver akmod-nvidia
+dnf -y install nvidia-driver kernel-devel akmod-nvidia

-yum -y install nvidia-driver kmod-nvidia
+yum/dnf -y install nvidia-driver kernel-devel dkms-nvidia

 To add 32 bit libraries on a 64 bit system (for games or applications like Steam):